davidedpg10/lightDiary/README.md

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |
 | `id`      | `string` | **Required**.
 Id of entry to delete |

+# License
+This project is licensed (or unlicensed) by [The Unlicense](https://github.com/davidedpg10/golang-diary/blob/master/LICENSE), as it's mostly a learning vehicle for me.
+You are free to copy, modify, distribute this content at will, with or without attribution.